Ford's 'golden noses' seek edge in slowing China car market

 "When I lived in the United States I might look at the suspension or the engine," said Don Yu, China general manager at CGT, which makes materials to cover car seats and dashboards for General Motors (GM.N), Volkswagen (VOWG_p.DE) and Ford.

-"In China, though, people open the car and sit inside, if the smell isn't good enough they think it will jeopardize their health."
+"In China, though, people open the car and sit inside, if the smell isn't good enough they think it will jeopardise their health."

 For Ford's "golden noses" that means a strict routine.
 Testers undergo a tough selection process, proving themselves on blind smell tests before being chosen.